 Learning how to avoid state retirement mandate penalties is a top priority for small business owners in 2026.
-With over 20 states now enforcing retirement savings mandates — and penalties ranging from $250 to $1,500 per employee per year — the stakes are real.
+With 17 states with retirement savings mandate programs — 11 of them already enforcing — and penalties reaching up to $500 per employee per year in the strictest states (Connecticut instead fines $500–$1,500 per company) — the stakes are real.
 Here’s your 5-step guide to staying penalty-free.

 Step 1: Find Out If Your State Has a Mandate